Premiership of Imran Khan: Economy

-Pakistan faced significant economic challenges during Khan's government, including an inflation rate of 11.5% as of November 2021, tax increases, higher energy prices, and the rupee trading at record lows against the dollar, all of which contributed to political criticism.
-In November 2021, the Financial Times reported that the Rupee had dropped 30% in value since Imran Khan's inauguration and that "inflation has surged to the worst level in years, with an index tracking everyday essentials such as fuel, food and soap last week rising above 18 per cent year on year."
+In November 2021, the Financial Times reported that the rupee had dropped 30% in value since Khan's inauguration and that "inflation has surged to the worst level in years, with an index tracking everyday essentials such as fuel, food and soap last week rising above 18 per cent year on year."
+Inflation reached 12.3% in December 2021, the highest level in nearly two years.